aleshaleksey/fansys23/10-conditions-types.md

 #### Paralysed
 A paralysed character cannot take physical actions:
   - This means it cannot move.
-  - It does not gain physical [STATS] to AC.
+  - It does not gain physical [STATS] to HiT.
   - Physical melee attacks against it have super-advantage.
   - It it can fall prone, it falls prone.
   - Physical ranged attacks against it have advantage (if it is prone this cancels out).